XQQ8765/hsbc/README.txt

-4. A demo video: demo.video.
+4. A demo video: demo.gif.